22 Apr, 2022

 Final Thoughts

 While writing a check is nowhere near as common as it once was, there are still plenty of reasons why you need to know how to do it.
 Many utility companies, credit card lenders, and even some businesses will need a physical check when making payments.
 Checks are also good for security reasons, making it more secure to send money and leaving a literal paper trail so you can trace the money that you've sent if necessary.
+For more details on handling checks, including how to void them, you can refer to this guide to voided checks.

 Whatever the reason you might have for writing a check, it is an important life skill to have.
 If you ever find yourself needing to write a check and you aren't sure exactly what you need to do, you can look back on this handy guide for all the answers you need!